Obama budget seeks boost for military, domestic programs

 "The president’s plan to replace the sequester with a budget that creates jobs and opportunities for the middle class is just what the American people need," said House Democratic leader Nancy Pelosi.

-(Additional reporting by Richard Cowan in Philadelphia and Patricia Zengerle in Washington; Editing by James Dalgleish, Andre Grenon and Lisa Shumaker)
+(Additional reporting by Richard Cowan and Patricia Zengerle; Editing by James Dalgleish and Andre Grenon)